 European Securities Risk - To the extent the Fund invests significantly in the securities of European companies, the Fund's performance may be influenced by social, political and economic conditions in Europe.
 The economies of European Union ("EU") member countries and their trading partners, as well as the broader global economy, may be adversely affected by changes in the euro's exchange rate, changes in EU or governmental relations on trade, and the threat of default or an actual default by an EU member country on its sovereign debt, which could negatively impact the Fund's investments and cause it to lose money.
-Responses to financial problems in European governments may not work, may result in social unrest and may limit future growth and economic recovery or have other unintended consequences.
-The United Kingdom officially departed the EU, commonly referred to as "Brexit," in December 2020.
-If one or more other countries were to exit the EU or abandon the use of the euro as a currency, the value of investments tied to those countries or the euro could decline significantly and unexpectedly.
+Responses to financial problems in European governments, central banks, and others, including austerity measures and other reforms, may not work, may result in social unrest and may limit future growth and economic recovery or have other unintended consequences.
+The economies and markets of European countries are often closely connected and interdependent, and events in one country in Europe can have an adverse impact on other European countries.
+The United Kingdom's withdrawal from the EU could be an indication that one or more other countries may withdraw from the EU and/or abandon the euro.
+If one or more other countries were to exit the EU, or if any eurozone country abandoned the use of the euro as its currency, the value of investments tied to those countries could decline significantly and unexpectedly.
+The impact of these actions, especially if they occur in a disorderly fashion, could be significant and far reaching.
 Russia's war with Ukraine has negatively impacted European economic activity.
 The effects on the economies of European countries of the Russia/Ukraine war and Russia's response to sanctions imposed by the U.S. and other countries have been and could continue to be significant.